gregfoss/ud120-projects/README.md

 <H1>Enron Email Corpus - Finding Persons of Interest</H1>
 There are not many US citizens who have not heard of Enron; when they do it is in the context of willful corporate greed and fraud.
 Before its bankruptcy in late 2001 it employed approximately 20,000 employees. (https://en.wikipedia.org/wiki/Enron) This is a project to take the famous Enron Email corpus which is a large dataset of nearly 600,000 emails generated from 158 Enron employees and identify persons of interest (poi). (https://en.wikipedia.org/wiki/Enron_Corpus).
 A poi is defined by the list of those individuals who were involved in the scandal.

-Within the Final_project there is an IPython Notebook titled "Trying Enron with Pandas."
+Within the Final_project there is an IPython Notebook titled <i>Trying Enron with Pandas</i>.
 It is within this notebook that the work summarized here is found.
 The poi_id.py file is a requirement for course completion, but not my original or complete workspace.
 The poi_id.py file will have just the minimum of the requirement to fullfil the course.

 There were three major sources of insight for this project.
 The first is, of course, the Udacity <i>Introduction to Machine Learning</i> course.
 The second is <i>Python Machine Learning</i> by Sebastian Raschka.
 The third is the work of Jason Brownlee at MachineLearningMastery.com